Multi-scale Latent Point Consistency Models for 3D Shape Generation: Multi-scale Latent Point Diffusion Models and Latent Consistency Models

 After learning the encoder and the decoder in the first stage, we fix them and train a denoising diffusion based prior in the latent point space.
 Note that we have a set of latent representations $\mathcal{Z} = \{Z^0, \dots, Z^L\}$ ranging from point to super-point levels output by the hierarchical encoder.
 It is natural to select the latent variable with the coarsest scale (lowest spatial resolution), \ie, $Z^L$, to build a diffusion prior since it would enable efficient diffusion in a low-dimensional latent space.
 However, as demonstrated in prior work \citep{zeng2022lion}, point-level latent variables remain crucial for producing high-quality 3D shapes.
 We thus focus on the point-level latent variable $Z^0$ and design mechanisms to fuse multi-scale information.
 Specifically, we introduce a multi-scale latent point diffusion prior as below,

 where $\mathcal{Z}^{\setminus{0}} = \{ Z^{1}, \dots, Z^{L} \}$.
 Here $p_{\theta}(Z^{l})$ is again a factorized standard Normal distribution, whereas $p_{\theta}(Z^{0} \vert \mathcal{Z}^{\setminus{0}})$ is a diffusion model.
 This design is crucial for enabling efficient sampling and consistency distillation, as it requires learning only one conditional prior while keeping others fixed.
 In contrast, previous work such as LION \cite{zeng2022lion} needs to learn multiple priors corresponding to different levels in the hierarchy, which significantly complicates sampling and distillation.
-Similar to other diffusion models, our model consists of the forward and the reverse processes.
+As in standard diffusion frameworks, our approach comprises a forward noising process and a learned reverse denoising process.

 \textbf{Forward Process.} Following diffusion models \citep{ho2020denoising}, given initial latent point feature \( Z^0 \sim q_{\phi}(Z^0 \vert X) \) output by the encoder, we gradually add noise as follows,